Niki Belucci

 Niki Belucci (born Nikolett Pósán, on 10 March 1983) is a Hungarian DJ and former pornographic actress.

+Biography

-Born in Budapest, at young age, Belucci practiced gymnastics and won several medals in youth competitions, before stopping at the age of 15 years because of a serious injury.
+Born in Budapest, at a young age Belucci practised gymnastics and won several medals in youth competitions, before stopping at the age of 15 years because of a serious injury.
 She later got a diploma in hotel management school and, at the age of 19 years, started working first as a nude model and later as a pornographic actress.
 Belucci eventually left the porn industry shortly after getting married.
 During her adult career, she starred in about thirty films.

 Belucci started her career as a DJ in 2003, collaborating with two Hungarian DJs, Spigiboy and DJ Mozsó, and embarking on a tour called the "Orgasmic Tour" as a tribute to her adult career.
 During her musical career, she made a worldwide tour and released a mix-album and several singles.
 In 2010, she was the resident DJ of the Amnesia nightclub in Ibiza.